ikedim01/proteinpredictor/readme.md

 - Fine-tune the language model for the kind of text in our problem (movie reviews).
 Note in this step we can use all of our problem's data, including the training, validation and test sets!
 - Use the internal state of this language model as an encoder; train the classifier based on the encoded values of the positive/negative examples in our training set.

-**More intuition about how ULMFIT works:** To do a really good job of predicting the next word, our language model has to have a pretty deep knowledge of English (or whatever language it was trained on).
+**More intuition about how ULMFiT works:** To do a really good job of predicting the next word, our language model has to have a pretty deep knowledge of English (or whatever language it was trained on).
 This knowledge is encoded into the internal state of the model, and so can be used to do other tasks like classifying text.

-##What are proteins?
+## What are proteins?

 **The basics:** There are assorted complications on top of this, but the basic picture is:
 - Chromosomes are 1D DNA sequences of 4 possible "tokens" (nucleotides).